AGRINFO AGRINFO logo

 Animal welfare – verifying compliance with EU welfare rules (detailed requirements) – Implementing Regulation

 Aim: Reinforce controls of EU animal welfare rules during official meat inspections in slaughterhouses, such as monitoring the condition of pigs’ tails and broilers’ feet as indicators of on-farm animal welfare.
-Update of rules on health markings and the on-farm slaughter of animals including cattle, pigs, and ostriches.
+Update rules on health markings and the on-farm slaughter of animals including cattle, pigs, and ostriches.

 Timeline: Public consultation delayed, adoption postponed to second quarter of 2026.